hqllab/GateFocusRepeater/readme.md

 1. A placement file is read from disk.
 2. The file provides:
-   - the focus position in the `x-y` plane,
    - the number of placements,
-   - the list of copy coordinates.
+   - the center coordinates of each hole,
+   - the target point associated with each hole.
-3. Each copy is translated to its prescribed position.
+3. Each copy is translated to its prescribed center position.
-4. Each copy is rotated so that its local forward axis points toward the focus.
+4. Each copy is rotated so that its local forward axis points from the hole center toward the specified target point.

+This format supports several collimator types in the same simulation framework:

+- If all holes point to the same target point, the geometry behaves as a cone-beam collimator.
+- If the holes point to different target points distributed along a line, the geometry behaves as a fan-beam collimator.
+- More general focused geometries can also be represented by assigning arbitrary target points hole by hole.

 ## Build Instructions